HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

 )
 }}

-Shockingly, the maximum number of style sheets per page is an incredible 26,777 `<style>` elements and 1,379 remote ones!
+Shockingly, the maximum number of stylesheets per page is an incredible 26,777 `<style>` elements and 1,379 remote ones!
 I'd definitely want to avoid loading that page!

 {{ figure_markup(
   image="stylesheet-count.png",
-  caption="Distribution of the number of style sheets per page.", description="Bar chart showing the distribution of style sheets per page.
+  caption="Distribution of the number of stylesheets per page.", description="Bar chart showing the distribution of stylesheets per page.
 Desktop and mobile are nearly equal throughout the distribution.
-The 10, 25, 50, 75, and 90th percentiles for mobile are: 1, 3, 6, 12, and 21 style sheets per page.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRpe_HsNGpekn6YZV9k6QGmcZPxalqnDrL7DrDY-7X65RZEf_-aGfWuEvhk-yWV83ctIceE1bppCLpj/pubchart?oid=163217622&format=interactive", sheets_gid="1111507751", sql_file="stylesheet_count.sql"
+The 10, 25, 50, 75, and 90th percentiles for mobile are: 1, 3, 6, 12, and 21 stylesheets per page.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRpe_HsNGpekn6YZV9k6QGmcZPxalqnDrL7DrDY-7X65RZEf_-aGfWuEvhk-yWV83ctIceE1bppCLpj/pubchart?oid=163217622&format=interactive", sheets_gid="1111507751", sql_file="stylesheet_count.sql"
 ) }}

 Another metric of size is the number of rules.
 The median page carries a total of 448 rules and 5,454 declarations.
 Interestingly, 10% of pages contain a tiny amount of CSS: fewer than 13 rules!
-Despite mobile having slightly smaller style sheets, it also has slightly more rules, indicating smaller rules overall (as it tends to happen with media queries).
+Despite mobile having slightly smaller stylesheets, it also has slightly more rules, indicating smaller rules overall (as it tends to happen with media queries).

 {{ figure_markup(
   image="rules.png",